Roam the majestic Skye and explore the north’s rolling mountains on this tour from Edinburgh.

 Today you explore the southern side of the island, home to a few of the most famous whiskies in all of Scotland: Laphroaig*, Lagavulin, and Ardbeg.

-After you’ve made it out of bed and eaten your breakfast, you visit Ardbeg.
+After you’ve made it out of bed and enjoyed your breakfast, you visit Ardbeg.
 You stay here for a tour, tasting, and lunch.
 The restaurant here is a beautiful place to relax and enjoy fine Scottish produce as you sip upon delightful drams.

 You then visit Laphroaig.
 This 200-year-old whisky distiller is a favourite with the British royal family and bears the seal of the Prince of Wales to prove it.